The Narwhal: The Fascinating Unicorn Whale of the Arctic Ocean

 Scientists experimented with a narwhal that was temporarily captured and then released unharmed.
 They found that when the salinity around the tusk was changed, the animal produced new brain waves.
 It's theorized that the ability to detect salinity changes enables narwhals to tell whether ice is forming in nearby water, which can be dangerous for the animals.
 It might also enable the whales to detect areas of water where specific prey are likely to be found.
 The narwhal's tusk is sensitive to temperature and pressure changes as well as chemicals.

 Narwhals come together to rub their tusks against those of other whales, a process known as "tusking".
 The whales are presumably detecting sensations from the contact.
-The rubbing may remove algae and other deposits from the tusks as well as serving other functions.
+The rubbing may also remove algae and other deposits from the tusks.

 In earlier times, Viking traders sold narwhal tusk as unicorn horn.
 People buying this "unicorn horn" believed that it had magical properties and were prepared to pay large sums of money to obtain it.
 It was a prized possession and was thought to cure disease and neutralize poisons.